 At Association Vision, Rickard has launched eight magazines and digital publications, created and built seven profitable publication advertising programs, and has directed 12 ongoing association publishing operations.
 He has also developed and implemented 15 major public relations programs and conducted 11 communication audits.

 Rickard currently serves on the Executive Committee for the Association Media & Publishing Network Associations Council.
-He is an active member of ASAE and Association Media & Publishing, and currently serves as the vice chair of the ASAE Gold Circle Awards Committee.
+He is an active member of ASAE and Association Media & Publishing, and currently serves as chair of the ASAE Gold Circle Awards Committee.
 He also served six years on the ASAE Communications Section Council and served as chair.
 He is a graduate of the ASAE Future Leaders Program and has earned 18 awards for publications excellence.

 Before launching Association Vision, Rickard served as senior vice president for marketing and member services at the National Food Processors Association (now the Grocery Manufacturers Association), where he was responsible for generating $12 million in annual membership and non-dues revenue and overseeing the marketing, membership, meetings, and education programs.
 In this position, he created a marketing department to meet changing association needs and integrated marketing efforts between the association and its four subsidiaries.
 He also forged strategic alliances with other food industry associations, independent trade publications, and a for-profit trade show.

 Rickard was also vice president of communications and public affairs at the Greater Washington Society of Association Executives (GWSAE), where he integrated the public relations, government affairs, and publishing operations into an expanded communications department.
 He turned around GWSAE's Executive Update magazine, hired new staff, initiated a new editorial approach, and redesigned the publication, establishing it as the premier magazine in the association community.
 Rickard also revamped the Executive Update advertising program, generating a 30 percent increase in ad revenue during the first year under his direction.